Dalits who convert to Christianity cannot seek protection under SC/ST Act: Andhra Pradesh HC

 In response, the court held that “mere non-cancellation of the caste certificate by the authority to a person cannot instil the protection granted” under the Act.

 Under Indian law, individuals who belong to the Dalit castes and follow Christianity or Islam cannot claim Scheduled Caste status.
-There has, however, long been a demand for their inclusion.
+However, members of the Scheduled Castes who have converted to other faiths have long argued that they should continue to be counted in this category.

-Some Ambedkarite groups argue that Christian and Muslim Dalits should be extended the Scheduled Caste status because they continue to face discrimination since caste is a social phenomenon in India that cuts across religious communities.
+Some Ambedkarite groups argue that Christian and Muslim Dalits should not be excluded from the Scheduled Caste status because they continue to face discrimination since caste is a social phenomenon in India that cuts across religious communities.

 The matter is being adjudicated by the Supreme Court.